 Student C’s academic interests lay in engineering.
 However, he also wanted to be able to translate devices that he built directly into improved patient care.
 His interest in engineering came from her time spent on his school’s robotics team since fourth grade.
 His interest in medicine came from hospital volunteering that he did as part of his school’s National Junior Honor Society.
 To merge his two passions, he:

 - Took up a NASA internship in high school, which focused on medical devices for cancer therapy

 - Joined his school’s National Technical Honor Society

 - Participated in engineering camps and competitions at universities across the nation, taking up projects that were specifically focused in medical devices.

-His innovation and engineering skill was beautifully catalogued through his internships and projects, which helped him to present a cohesive story of his vision and earned him a spot at 3 prestigious BS/MD programs.
+His innovation and engineering skill were each beautifully catalogued through his internships and projects.
+These activities helped him to present a cohesive story of his vision.
+This dedication earned him a spot at 3 prestigious BS/MD programs.

 The common thread between all three of these stories is the strength of their vision, as demonstrated by their extracurricular activities.
 Knowing how to present the narrative of your academic journey to an admissions committee and achieve the best college acceptance results to the program that will be the best fit for you.
 Medical school challenges even the best candidates; preparing well, doing your research, and focusing on the important aspects of the application process will increase your chances of acceptance at even top universities.